catskul/tizen-heaptrack/WINDOWS_GUI_BUILD.md

 ### Qt 5

 Download open source Qt from <https://www.qt.io/download>.
 The software can be installed with the help of Qt Online Installer for Windows.
 It’s necessary to select the “MSVC 2017 64-bit” component (Qt 5.xx Prebuilt Components for MSVC 2017 64-bit) in the installer’s component tree (under “Qt \ Qt 5.xx”).
-To enable building the memory profiler from IDE (Qt Creator) and debugging it with help of CDB (Microsoft Symbolic Debugger for Windows) the “Qt Creator 4.xx CDB Debugger Support” shall be selected (Qt Creator itself is always selected).
+To enable building the memory profiler from IDE (*Qt Creator*) and debugging it with the help of CDB (Microsoft Symbolic Debugger for Windows) the “Qt Creator 4.xx CDB Debugger Support” shall be selected (*Qt Creator* itself is always selected).
 CDB is a part of Windows SDK (WDK) which can be installed using Windows SDK online installer (for Windows 10 it’s available from <https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk>): select *Debugging Tools for Windows* feature.

 ### QWT